Skip to main content

 While hiking to the top of a mountain sounds like a great way to see the total solar eclipse, we do not recommend hiking the Adirondack High Peaks or any trails above 3,000 feet elevation to do so.

-April is spring mud season in the Adirondacks, and the New York State Department of Environmental Conservation asks hikers to stay off high elevation trails and plan ahead for variable conditions on low elevation trails, such as slushy snow, mud, and flooded areas.
-The annual muddy trails advisory is typically in effect from early spring into mid-June.
+April is spring mud season in the Adirondacks, and hikers are asked to stay off high elevation trails and plan ahead for variable conditions on low elevation trails, such as slushy snow, mud, and flooded areas.

 How to View the Total Solar Eclipse Safely